 New Orleans Home Buying Step #3: Find a House

-According to the national average, most people see about 5 houses before picking “the one.”
+According to the national average, most people see about five houses before picking “the one.”

-We want to let you know that some people only see one house and some people see 40 houses.
-There are no right or wrong amount of houses to see.
+We want to let you know that some people only see one house and some people see 40 homes.
+There are no right or wrong amount of places to visit.

 So, don’t let your mom tell you that you have to see ten more houses before choosing the right one for you.
 Consequently, many people have lost their dream homes because friends or family encouraged them to “keep looking.”